elemyoav/POMDP_LIBRARY/README.md

 ### Step 5: Modify Environment Settings
 For environment adjustments:

-1. Navigate to the env directory (link provided) and select the environment you wish to modify.
+1. Navigate to [env](./envs) and select the environment you wish to modify.
 2. To alter rewards, open the rewards.py file and adjust the values as needed.